pavel-alpinweb/phaser-vue-start-template/README.md

 - Install dependencies: `npm i`
 - Start development server: `npm run dev`
 - Build the project: `npm run build`
-- Serve the built project: `npm serve dist`
+- Serve the built project: `npx serve dist`
   (This allows running the template on a regular hosting or platforms like itch.io)

 ## Project Structure: